Skip to main content

 Yassine El Haddad

-Software Developer & Independent Scrimba Reviewer
+Software & AI Engineer · Independent Scrimba Reviewer

 Scrimba students: If you've completed a Scrimba path specifically, see: How to Get Hired Using Scrimba (the Scrimba student's guide).

 Getting your first developer job is the process of turning learn-to-code effort into hireable proof: shipped projects, a resume machines can parse, interview skills under time pressure, and a network that knows you exist.
-It is not one heroic weekend — it is repeated small bets over weeks and months until a team says yes.
+It is not one heroic weekend, it is repeated small bets over weeks and months until a team says yes.